sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 Currently, these functions are not supported by Neural Network Libraries directly.

-Then file format converter expand network and remove these pseud functions by default.
+The file format converter expands the network and removes these pseudo functions by default.

 .. _RepeatStart: https://support.dl.sony.com/docs/layer_reference/#RepeatStart
 .. _RepeatEnd: https://support.dl.sony.com/docs/layer_reference/#RepeatEnd